mohamim360/Nextjs-Hotel-Booking-system/README.md

   2. Navigate to the "Bookings" section from the user menu.
   3. Here, you can view a list of all your bookings, both past and upcoming.

+## Technologies Used
+- `Next.js` for server-side rendering and React components.
+- `MongoDB Atlas` for database hosting and management.
+- `Mongoose` for schema modeling and querying MongoDB.
+- `NextAuth.js` for authentication and authorization.
+- `bcryptjs` for hashing password.
+- `Tailwind CSS` for styling and layout.

 ---